The Data Sheet Becomes the Supply Chain

 Article 10 requires high-risk AI systems that use training, validation, or testing datasets to apply data-governance and management practices appropriate to the system's intended purpose.
 The listed concerns include design choices, data collection and origin, original purpose for personal data, preparation operations such as annotation and cleaning, assumptions about what the data measures, data availability and suitability, bias examination, mitigation, and identification of gaps.
 It also says datasets should be relevant, sufficiently representative, and, to the best extent possible, free of errors and complete for the intended purpose.

 These are not the same obligation.
 Article 10 is close to deployment-context data governance for high-risk systems.
-Article 53 is a public transparency layer for general-purpose models.
+Article 53 is a public and downstream transparency layer for general-purpose models.
+A data sheet is a more local supply-chain artifact.
 Together, they show where AI governance is moving: from abstract arguments about "the data" toward records that can be inspected, compared, challenged, and updated.

 NIST's AI Risk Management Framework points in the same direction from a voluntary U.S. standards perspective.
 It frames AI risk as something organizations must govern, map, measure, and manage across the lifecycle.
 The framework is not a dataset-documentation mandate, but its logic depends on knowing enough about inputs, assumptions, context, and limitations to identify and manage risks to people, organizations, and society.